Tax Deduction for Assisted Reproductive (AR) Service expenses

 A:

-The taxpayer should claim the deduction in the year of assessment during which the expenses are paid.
+You should claim the deduction for the year of assessment during which the qualifying AR service expenses were paid.

 8.